About ASXL1/Bohring-Opitz Syndrome (BOS)

 Care management

 There are no ASXL-specific therapeutics or treatments to address the underlying cause of Bohring-Opitz Syndrome.
 The treatment approach typically includes the management of complications through a multidisciplinary team of medical specialists and therapists (speech therapy, physical therapy, occupational therapy, etc.).
 Interventions may include intensive therapy, surgeries, and medication (i.e. seizure control) as warranted.
+Clinical guidelines were published by Dr. Bianca Russell and her colleagues in 2015.

 Care management resources: